mlpack/mlpack/doc/user/methods/lars.md

  * `lars.SelectBeta(lambda1)` will set the model weights (`lars.ActiveSet()`,
    `lars.Beta()` and `lars.Intercept()`) to the path location with L1 penalty `lambda1`.
-This is equivalent to calling `lars.Train(data, responses, transposeData, useCholesky, lambda1)`---but much more efficient!
+This is equivalent to calling `lars.Train(data, responses, transposeData, useCholesky, lambda1)`---but much more efficient!  `lambda1` cannot be greater than `lars.Lambda1()`, or an exception will be thrown.

 <!-- TODO: implement -->
  * `lars.SelectedLambda()` returns the currently selected L1 regularization